adblockplus/wentral/README.md

 You only need to do it if you changed that file of course.

+### Pinned dependencies

+There's a special Tox environment that makes sure that `python setup.py install` doesn't override any fixed dependencies from `requirements.txt`.
+It can be invoked by `tox -e pinned`.
+This environment is included in the CI setup (see below), so conflicts between `requirements.txt` and `setup.py` dependency versions are considered a fatal error.

 ### CI

 The CI setup in the GitLab repository runs both Python tests and JavaScript